Flies & Dead Rats

 How Long Before Flies Reach A Dead Rat?

-Once a rat dies it takes many hours, days, or even weeks, before the insects access the carcass.
+Once a pest control poison is applied to a rat infestation and the rat poison has takes effect, the rat quickly dies.
+However, it takes many hours, days, or even weeks, before the insects access the carcass or carcasses.

 Temperature plays a vital part in this process because cold conditions render the insects dormant.
 Once the temperature rises above 10°C, we see them emerging from their long winter sleep, looking for a meal and a chance to reproduce.